Succulent Salmon En Croute Recipe

 Equipment Required

-• Cutting board – I use a cuttimg board for trimming and slicing the leeks
+• Cutting Board – I use a cutting board for trimming and slicing the leeks

-• Chef’s knife – Take a Chef’s knife for slicing the leeks and trimming puff pastry
+• Chef’s Knife – Take a Chef’s knife for slicing the leeks and trimming the puff pastry

 • Colander or bowl – I prefer using a bowl for washing the leeks and draining off grit

-• Braiser or heavy saucepan – I use a heavy saucepan for cooking (braising) the leeks
+• Heavy Saucepan: I use a heavy saucepan for cooking (braising) the leeks

-• Wooden spoon or spatula – A wooden spatula comes handy for stirring the leeks
+• Wooden spoon or spatula – A wooden spatula comes in handy for stirring the leeks

 • Measuring spoons (optional) – I would suggest using a measuring spoon for salt, pepper, or water drizzles

-• Rolling pin (optional) – Go for to flatten or smooth puff pastry
+• Rolling pin (optional) – Go for flattening or smoothing puff pastry

 • Pastry brush – I use a pastry brush for brushing egg wash on the pastry